pallabiroysingh/insurance-cost-prediction/README.md

 - **SHAP Values:** Age shifts individual predictions by up to ±10,000.
 Transplant status always pushes predictions upward.
 - **Error Analysis:** Worst predictions occur at age extremes.
 Model is consistently off by ~2,200 for transplant patients.
 - **Learning Curves:** Mild overfitting (gap = 0.097).
-Validation curve still rising — more data would improve performance.
+Validation curve still rising; more data would improve performance.
-- **Prediction Intervals:** 95% coverage achieved with average width of 5,455 — well-calibrated uncertainty estimates.
+- **Prediction Intervals:** 95% coverage achieved with average width of 5,455 (well-calibrated uncertainty estimates).
 - **Business Impact:** Model reduces pricing error by 81% compared to using the average premium for everyone.
 For 10,000 policies, total pricing error drops by approximately 43 million.

 ### 5. Deployment